 The amendments require an entity to disclose the judgments made by management in applying the aggregation criteria to operating segments.
-The amendments also clarify that an entity shall only provide reconciliations of the total of the reportable segments' assets to the entity's assets if the segment assets are reported regularly to the chief operating decision maker.
+The amendments also clarify that an entity shall only provide reconciliations of the total of the reportable segments' assets to the entity's assets if the segment assets are reported regularly to the Chief Operating Decision Maker (CODM).
 The amendment is effective for annual periods beginning on or after July 1, 2014 and is not expected to have a material impact on the Company's consolidated financial statements.